-In optical fiber communications, dispersion compensation modules (DCM) can be used for compensating the chromatic dispersion of a long span of transmission fiber.
-Typically, such a module provides a fixed amount of dispersion (e.g. normal dispersion in the 1.6-μm spectral region), although tunable dispersion modules are also available.
+Typically, a DCM module provides a fixed amount of dispersion (e.g. normal dispersion in the 1.6-μm spectral region), although tunable dispersion modules are also available.
 A module can easily be inserted into a fiber-optic link because it has fiber connectors for the input and output.
-The insertion losses may be compensated with a fiber amplifier, e.g. an EDFA in a 1.5-μm telecom system.
+The insertion losses may be compensated with a fiber amplifier (e.g. an EDFA in a 1.5-μm telecom system).
 A dispersion compensation module is often placed between two fiber amplifiers in long-haul DWDM system.

-The Dispersion Compensation Modules (DCMs) are building blocks of the Fiberstore CWDM&DWDM Optical Transport System and serve at optical communication nodes to provide negative chromatic dispersion known as pulse spread phenomenon that limits the high-bit rateand maximal transmission distance of data along optical fibers.
+The dispersion compensation modules are building blocks of the FS.COM CWDM&DWDM optical transport system and serve at optical communication nodes to provide negative chromatic dispersion known as pulse spread phenomenon that limits the high-bit rate and maximal transmission distance of optical fibers.

 Copyright © 2002-2018.
 All Rights Reserved.